microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Error handling

- You can improve API traceability and consistency by using the recommended Microsoft Graph error model and the Microsoft Graph utilities library to provide a standard implementation for your service:
+ To improve API traceability and consistency you MUST use the recommended Microsoft Graph error model and the Microsoft Graph utilities library to provide a standard implementation for your service:

 ```http
 {